 - 6.6 There are many cases in which the parties will not be considering pension sharing at all: they will prefer to offset the pension assets.
 This alternate approach is dealt with at Part 7.
 However, PODE advice may also be necessary and/or of value where offsetting is being considered, particularly where the pension to be offset is a Defined Benefit pension.
-In many such cases, the CE, for divorce purposes, will be an undervaluation (see paragraph 3.7 above).
-The PODE can assist in the first stage of the offsetting process by ascribing to the pension a 'true', 'fair' or 'consistent' value to be applied when comparing the pension assets with current assets. - 6.7 A further consideration is that pension sharing may entail a significant diminution of the pension assets.
-This may be the case with some Defined Benefit schemes and with Defined Contribution pensions where there is a Guaranteed Annuity Rate or any other type of guarantee.
+In many such cases, the CE, for divorce purposes, will be an undervaluation (see Paragraphs 3.8 3.12).
+The PODE can assist in the first stage of the offsetting process by ascribing to the pension a more appropriate value to be applied when comparing the pension assets with current assets. - 6.7 A further consideration is that pension sharing may entail a significant diminution of the pension assets beyond the mere value of the fund being lost.
+(See Paragraph 7.23 for an example.)
+This may be the case with some Defined Benefit schemes and with Defined Contribution pensions where there is a Guaranteed Annuity Rate (GAR) or any other type of guarantee.
 If this is the case, then the risk should be identified by the PODE report and the parties will need to consider possible alternative approaches to arrive at a fair outcome.